 - On November 20, 2013, faculty from the various Humanities departments met to share interests and future ideas for the last interdisciplinary lunch of the semester.

 - Daiva Markelis presented this year's Faculty Lecture entitled "White Field, Black Sheep: A Lithuanian-American Life" on January 22, 2014.

 The challenges of this new century call for innovative ways of translating research into action, creating citizens who will be more effective in their personal and professional lives.
 A mid-size regional state university, EIU is a model for democratic, liberal arts education and takes seriously its responsibility to serve as the intellectual and cultural center of the surrounding region.

 With the development of a Center for the Humanities, housed in the College of Arts and Humanities, EIU embraces the opportunity to generate conversations that challenge and define our culture and our conventions.
 Translating between historical and contemporary worlds, and exploring the benefits of disciplinary cross-fertilization, we also strive to establish communication between the studies of academia and the everyday lives in our community.

-Please consider applying to become a faculty speaker for the Humanities Center!
+Consider proposing a talk as faculty speaker for the Humanities Center!
 You can apply here.